ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-restful-api-with-ballerina.md

 This resource is a bit more interesting than the second resource.
 To begin with, there is a resource argument named `covidEntries` annotated with `@http:Payload`.
 This means the resource is expecting a payload with type `CovideEntry[]`.

-Finally, as the return values there are two types of records `CreatedCovidEntries` and `ConflictingIsoCodesError`.
+Finally, as the return values, there are two types of records `CreatedCovidEntries` and `ConflictingIsoCodesError`.
 Following is the definition of `CreatedCovidEntries`.

 ```ballerina
 public type CreatedCovidEntries record {|